Tony Witter

 Anthony Junior Witter (born 12 August 1965) is an English retired footballer who played during the 1980s and 1990s.

 Witter was a central defender who played for numerous clubs during his career including Millwall, Scunthorpe United and Bohemians amongst others.
-He spent nearly seven years at Millwall making 104 league appearances, scoring two goals.
+He spent nearly five years at Millwall making 104 league appearances, scoring two goals.
 He made a solitary appearance for Bohemians, against Galway United in December 1999.

 He held the record for the quickest goal scored for Plymouth Argyle by a player on his debut until Jamie Mackie broke it on 12 February 2008, against Barnsley.